Processor

 - At-most-once disbursement under retry.
 The same

 keymust never pay twice, however many times the worker resubmits.
-Both adapters honor this — the stub by refusing to retry an ambiguous 2xx, Thunes by keying the whole flow onexternal_id. - A retryable failure throws, a permanent one is distinguishable.
-The worker decides whether to retry by inspecting the thrown fault, so the adapter must mark a transient problem (a dropped connection, a
+Both adapters honor this, the reference adapter by refusing to retry an ambiguous 2xx, the edge shim by threading the key into the rail’s native idempotency field. - A retryable failure throws, a permanent one is distinguishable.
+The adapter must mark a transient problem (a dropped connection, a

 Out of scope